 Some of the posts on this blog offer general advice to researchers, whether aspiring or existing PhD students or early-career academics.
-I will continue to add to this collection as new posts are created.
-Much of the content has a social science slant, since this is my interdisciplinary location: however, it also raises general questions and discusses broader themes, which may be helpful to all researchers.
+I’ll continue to add to this collection every so often.
+Much of the content has a social science slant, since I’m a social scientist: but it also raises general questions and discusses broader themes, which may be helpful to all researchers.
 Some of the posts also come with infographics that students or researchers can download.
 Click the titles to access the posts.

 Writing a PhD proposal (social sciences)

 This post sets out a suggested framework for a PhD research proposal, with details and reflections on what should be in each section.
 It may also be helpful to early-career scholars writing grant applications.
-The post was intended for social science colleagues, but those in the arts and humanities or natural sciences may also find it relevant.
+The post was intended for social science colleagues, but those in the arts and humanities or natural sciences might also find it useful.

 Doing intersectionality in empirical research

-Students are often familiar with the theory and politics of intersectionality but unsure of how to apply it in their projects.
-This post sketches out some protocols for ‘doing’ intersectionality, based on the idea that it is an inherent, rather than an additive, principle which needs to shape our ontologies, our research questions and sampling, and the knowledge claims we make.
+Students are often familiar with the language and politics of intersectionality but unsure of how to apply it in their projects.
+This post sketches out some protocols for ‘doing’ intersectionality, based on the idea that it is an inherent, rather than an additive, principle that needs to shape our ontologies and epistemologies, our research questions and sampling, and the knowledge claims we make.
 There is an infographic to download for students to use as a reminder of this.

 Arguing from qualitative data

 One of the most common questions I get from students is about how to construct an argument with their data.
-This post gives tips on how to develop arguments from a dataset while not losing complexity and allowing participants to speak for themselves as much as possible.
-It also highlights some common pitfalls, such as a disproportionate focus on novelty rather than significance.
+This post gives tips on how to do this, and also highlights some common pitfalls, such as a focus on novelty rather than significance.
 There is also an infographic to download, summarising the key tips.

 This post raises general questions about the ethics and politics of working with marginalised communities for research purposes.
 It encourages scholars to question their own motivations and social locations, and discusses the ethics of data collection and representation.
 There is also an infographic to download, summarising the key principles.